galenseilis/old_blog/_posts/2023-08-20-nature-follows-laws.md

 > **Quotation** (Dustin Fife)
 >
 > When we use nonparametric statistics it runs counter to that notion.
 Nonparametric statistics don't actually model the mathematical structure of Nature.
-Instead they modify the nature of your data so that it kind-sorta looks like a mathematical model.
-So its just a hack.
-A temporary fix to get you an answer.

 My impressions of this quote I think are largely discussed in [*Actually Modelling the Data*](https://galenseilis.github.io/posts/actually-modelling-the-data/), but I will say little bit more here at the risk of repeating myself.

 Nonparametric statistics are obviously mathematical, so I don't think "mathematical structure" is a clear criterion to use.
 I'm still not confident about what Dustin considers to be an 'actual model', but I think in most contexts we can consider any piece of math that is used to represent something else to be a mathematical model.
 That's not precise, but sticking more closely to what I would use as a criterion for a "mathematical model".

-I think in some ways the world is hostile to human understanding.
-It can be very difficult to tease out the various patterns, and it may be impossible for some things.
+> Instead they modify the nature of your data so that it kind-sorta looks like a mathematical model.

+Every function you apply to the data that isn't the identity function will in some way change your data.
+This includes linear models.
+Why would scaling the variables and then adding them together be a good idea?
+Well, because they may approximately equal something that we care about it.

+The primary reason to rank data is to facilite the study the order properties of the data.
+One metaphor is that we are 'extracting' certain properties as if performing a chemical extraction in a lab.
+Why would we extract chemicals from other chemicals?
+To study certain chemicals in isolation from the others!
+The intuition with ranks is similar.
+Ranking the data allows us to study order properties in a way that has been 'purified' from many of the other properties of the data.

+> So its just a hack.
+A temporary fix to get you an answer.

+I'm in favour of people finding better ways of doing something.
+So if a given phenomena can be better modelled with a parametric model rather than a given nonparametric model I think that's great.
+But I don't think that nonparametric statistics, rank-based or not, are inherently hacks or temporary fixes.
+Certainly people *can* and *have* used them as such, but that doesn't not preclude using them in a non-hacky way.
+Even if we intend for something to be a permanent solution to a problem, often it is not and that's okay.

+Dustin's philosophical view that the world is lawful I think is largely compatible with my own view, and we agree that mathematics should be involved in scientific research.
+I tend to be somewhat optimistic that mathematics is useful and pessimistic that it is fundamental.
+I don't know if Dustin would agree with that.
+Lastly, I don't think nonparametric statistics is just, as Gandalf put it, "*a conjurer of cheap tricks*".